a-h/templ/docs/docs/05-server-side-rendering/02-example-counter-application.md

 ```

 :::note
 In this example, the global state is stored in RAM, and will be lost when the web server reboots.
-To support load balanced web servers, and stateless function deployments, you might consider storing the state in a data store such as Redis, DynamoDB, or Cloud Firestore.
+To support load-balanced web servers, and stateless function deployments, you might consider storing the state in a data store such as Redis, DynamoDB, or Cloud Firestore.
 :::

 ## Adding per-user session state